awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Using Oracle LogMiner or AWS DMS Binary Reader for CDC<a name="CHAP_Source.Oracle.CDC"></a>

 In AWS DMS, there are two methods for reading the redo logs when doing change data capture \(CDC\) for Oracle as a source: Oracle LogMiner and AWS DMS Binary Reader\.
 LogMiner is an Oracle API to read the online redo logs and archived redo log files\.
 Binary Reader is an AWS DMS method that reads and parses the raw redo log files directly\.
-These methods have the features following\.
+These methods have the following features\.

 | Feature | LogMiner | Binary Reader |